 Your foods and drinks can contribute to your mood, so do your best to adopt healthy eating habits.
 This may seem like a difficult task, but if you take it slowly and begin introducing healthy foods into your diet little by little, it goes much easier.

-Addiction recovery oftentimes includes listening to helpful audios regularly.
-Take some time each day to listen or watch inspirational or motivational material, as this will help boost your mood and give you hope.
+Addiction recovery oftentimes includes listening to helpful audio regularly.
+Take some time each day to listen to or watch inspirational or motivational material, as this will help boost your mood and give you hope.
 If you don’t know who to listen to, do a simple Google search on inspirational or motivational speakers and check some out to see who you resonate with.
 There are a plethora of speakers and coaches who have websites, blogs, and free audio and videos online.

 Sometimes we just need a bit of coaching to get through obstacles and trying times.
-Consider hiring a Life Coach to become accountable to in various areas of your life.
+Consider hiring a Life Coach to become accountable in various areas of your life.
 This way, you will be able to formulate some goals and create momentum in your addiction recovery if need be.
 Just as athletes need a coach to help them perform at their best level, sometimes we need a coach to live to our ultimate potential.

 Take some time each day to go within, as many people admit to feeling less anxious, worried, depressed, etc. when they engage in a regular spiritual discipline.
 Take 15 to 30 minutes per day and devote it to meditation, contemplation, sitting in nature, or prayer.
 Relax and enjoy peace and quiet.

 Writing down your thoughts and emotions can be quite therapeutic.
 Begin journaling regularly.
 There is no right or wrong when it comes to journaling, so express yourself as you wish.
 You are the only one that will be reading your journal, so feel free to be raw and vulnerable.
-You may be surprised to look back through the months and recognize patterns about yourself, which can give you insight for changing such beliefs or behaviors.
+You may be surprised to look back through the months and recognize patterns about yourself, which can give you insight for changing such beliefs or behaviours.

 Whether you’ve been in addiction recovery for a short or long time, knowing how to contend with trying times or life struggles can help you stay on the sobriety path.
 Use these tips and be proactive in your recovery.
 Know that even when tough times come, there are healthy ways to get through such times.